COVID-19 pandemic in Connecticut: Timeline

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed cases.
+Actual case numbers are probably higher.; ↑ Includes 3,295 cases from unknown counties.; ↑ Includes 5 deaths from unknown counties.; ↑ July 2019 population estimate from "U.S. Census Bureau Quick Facts: Connecticut".
+United States Census Bureau.
+Retrieved June 8, 2020.;

 January–February 2020

 In late January 2020, two students living in Connecticut were monitored for displaying coronavirus-like symptoms.
-The first student attended Wesleyan University in Middletown and tested negative for COVID-19, and instead had a case of the flu on January 27.
-The second student monitored for the virus was attending the 2020 Yale Model United Nations Conference at Yale University in New Haven, and was also diagnosed with the flu on January 31.
+The first student attended Wesleyan University in Middletown and tested negative for COVID-19, and instead had a case of flu on January 27.
+The second student monitored for the virus was attending the 2020 Yale Model United Nations Conference at Yale University in New Haven, and was also diagnosed with flu as well, on January 31.
 On January 28, a student from Uncasville, who had traveled to China, was suspected to carry the virus, but tested negative and was cleared to return to school the next day.

 On February 6, the Connecticut Department of Public Health released a document with information intended for schools to prevent the spread of the virus.
 The document advocated for those who had been to China recently to self-monitor for 14 days, and that those exhibiting no symptoms after the 14-day period were able to return to their normal lives.

 In late February, greater precautions were undertaken by different organizations to be prepared for the potential spread of the virus into Connecticut.
 On February 25, the University of New Haven suggested that all students in Italy should return to the United States.
 A laboratory in Rocky Hill was approved by the United States Centers for Disease Control to test for COVID-19.